rhiokim/thorn/README.md

 $ sysctl -w vm.max_map_count=262144
 ```

-If `fielddata` issue is happen with newest Elastic Search, when nxtool generate whitelist
+If `fielddata` issue is happen with newest Elastic Search, when nxtool generate whitelist.

-You should path it as follow
+You should patch it as follow
 ```
 PUT ~/nxapi/_mapping/events
 {